 - a.
 Serving as the designated bureau-level point of contact for the Contracting Certification and Warrant Program; - b.
 Reviewing and analyzing certification applications for their Bureau procurement office; - c.
 Assisting candidates with identifying certification requirements; - d.
-Providing concurrence on all FAC-C applications and continuous learning achievement requests in FAI's system for training and certification; and - e.
+Providing concurrence for all FAC-C applications; and - e.
 Ensuring communication regarding the Contracting Certification and Warrant Program is disseminated to their Bureau's acquisition community.